 To stand out in your job search, make sure your CV highlights your qualifications, such as a TEFL or CELTA certificate, and any teaching or tutoring experience you may have.
 Even if you don’t have formal teaching experience, focus on transferable skills like communication, leadership, and organization.
 In your cover letter, express why you’re interested in teaching in Austria and how your skills align with the needs of the schools you're applying to.

 Private tutoring is a popular option in Austria, especially among students preparing for exams or professionals seeking to improve their English skills.
-Offering private lessons can be a good way to supplement your income or even as a primary job.
+Offering private lessons can be a good way to supplement your income or even serve as a primary job.
 You can advertise your services through social media, local community boards, or by partnering with language schools.
+Additionally, online companies enable you to connect with students beyond your immediate area.
 Private tutoring offers flexibility and the opportunity to build strong relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Austria and may even secure a position before arriving.